 But the world is complex.
-Even within a hierarchy, different people can lead different things at different times, and that is the best way to create a high-performance team: let others lead, empower them, and coach them in the process.
+Even within a hierarchy, different people can lead different things at different times, and that’s the best way to create a high-performance team: let others lead, unleash them, and coach them in the process.

-The most effective leaders today do not just need loyal followers, as important as they may be.
+The most effective leaders today don’t just need loyal followers, as important as they may be.
 The complexity and pace of today’s world demand leaders at every level, voices at every meeting that collaboratively challenge the way forward, and volunteers to undertake essential projects.

 The wise leader knows when to lead and when to let others lead.
 It’s not all about “the leader.”
 It’s about the numerous leaders, who are constantly stepping up and stepping back to lead or let others lead.
 That’s the essence of a high-performance team.
 “Leadership,” not “the leader.”